roberto098/devops-interview1/README.md

 |-----------|-----------|
 | 50.930581 | 5.780691  |

 The office lights should be on between sunset and sunrise, and off between sunrise and sunset.
 Use information returned from the API call to determine whether the lights should be on or off at the time of script execution.
 Your script should return nothing more or less than the word `ON` or `OFF`.
-Make sure to test edge cases, i.e. around the sunrise and sunset times, and around midnight.
+Make sure to test edge cases, i.e. around the sunrise and sunset times, with and without daylight savings, and around midnight.
 To accomplish this task, the choice of programming language and/or framework is yours.
 If you installed additional tools to build and test your script, please show how you did this in your solution too.

 > Tip: The Vagrant image contains an installation of [asdf](https://asdf-vm.com/).
 You are free to use this to install any tools you need to build the script.

 ## Notes

 Please note that this document is merely a guideline for these assignments.
-If you are comfortable with another language or tool feel free to use this, as long as you reach the same end result.
+If you are comfortable with another language or tool, feel free to use this, as long as you reach the same end result.
 Please show this in your solution if you do.

 When you are finished with the assignments, please send the link to your public GitHub repository that contains your solution to your contact at [ilionx](https://www.ilionx.com/).